 Upon completion of the spin-off, our board of directors will initially be divided into three classes, with the classes as nearly equal in number as possible.
 The directors designated as Class I directors will have terms expiring at the first annual meeting of stockholders following the distribution, which we expect to hold in 2020.
 The directors designated as Class II directors will have terms expiring at the following year's annual meeting of stockholders, which we expect to hold in 2021, and the directors designated as Class III directors will have terms expiring at the following year's annual meeting of stockholders, which we expect to hold in 2022.
 Commencing with the first annual meeting of stockholders following the distribution, directors elected to succeed those directors whose terms then expire shall be elected for a term of office to expire at the third annual meeting of stockholders.
 As a result, approximately one-third of our board of directors will be elected each year.
-The classification of directors will have the effect of making it more difficult for stockholders to change the composition of our board of directors.
+Additionally, directors will be elected by a plurality of the votes cast in the election of directors.
+The classification of directors and the plurality voting standard will have the effect of making it more difficult for stockholders to change the composition of our board of directors.